NaelaAssaf/WebTech/md/05-css.md

 The
 [box-sizing](http://www.w3schools.com/cssref/css3_pr_box-sizing.asp){.w3c-ref}-property
-inlfuences how all these components add up to the total size of the element.
+influences how all these components add up to the total size of the element.

+> * `content-box`:  Default.
+The width and height properties (and min/max
+>   properties) includes only the content.
+Border, padding, or margin are not
+>   included
+> * `border-box`:  The width and height properties (and min/max properties)
+>   includes content, padding and border, but not the margin

 m4_dnl ------------------------------------------------------------------------